Community Organiser – Organising Department

 Experience, skills and abilities

 - Excellent communication and interpersonal skills

 - The ability to recruit dues-paying members to ACORN

 - The ability to support the development of groups and teams

 - The ability to work independently and manage a team of volunteers

 - The ability to work under pressure in a fast-paced, ever-changing environment and be detail-oriented

 - A willingness to work sometimes long and irregular hours, including evenings and weekends, usual working hours are between 12-8pm

-The deadline for applications is Friday 7th June 2019 so please ensure that applications are posted to arrive by this date.
+The deadline for applications is 11.59pm on 6th September 2020.
 Late applications will not be considered.
-If you have any questions, please contact us at email@example.com
+If you have any questions, please contact us at email@example.com.